GULibrarySandbox/advanced-data-wrangle-old/content/1-setup.md

 ##### Online

 You can find out more via the [OpenRefine](http://openrefine.org) website.
-Check out the [documentation](http://openrefine.org/documentation.html) and great introductory videos.
-These videos and others on OpenRefine can also be found on *YouTube* - use the search term `OpenRefine`.
+Check out the [documentation](http://openrefine.org/documentation.html).

 For advanced tutorials and support go to this [list](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources) created by the OpenRefine community.

-There is also a [Google Group](https://groups.google.com/forum/#!forum/openrefine) that can answer a lot of beginner questions and problems.
+There is also a [Google Group](https://groups.google.com/forum/#!forum/openrefine) that can answer questions.

 ##### At Griffith University